 The treasurer shall be the lead director for oversight of the financial condition and affairs of the corporation.
 The treasurer shall oversee and keep the board informed of the financial condition of the corporation and of audit or financial review results.
 In conjunction with other directors or officers, the treasurer shall oversee budget preparation and shall ensure that appropriate financial reports, including an account of major transactions and the financial condition of the corporation, are made available to the board of directors on a timely basis or as may be required by the board of directors.
 The treasurer shall perform all duties properly required by the board of directors or the board president.
-The treasurer may appoint, with approval of the board a qualified fiscal agent or member of the staff to assist in performance of all or part of the duties of the treasurer.
+The treasurer may appoint, with the approval of the board, a qualified fiscal agent or member of the staff to assist in performance of all or part of the duties of the treasurer.
+The treasurer shall ensure that all monies paid out to contestants, stock contractor, contract acts etc. following a rodeo is accurate and checks are signed according to Article VII below.
+The Treasure is responsible for collecting all ticket sales, sponsorships, and donations.
+And providing receipts to said sellers, sponsors, and donors according to laws, rules and publication of the IRS.
+The Treasurer may appoint a trusted person or member of the board to collect ticket sales during the course of a produced rodeo.
+The treasurer will be one of the two primary signatories on all corporate checks.